 This means writing down your reasons why you are interested in and enthusiastic about pursuing further study into the field.

 Convey your motivation and mention any relevant projects, dissertations or essays that demonstrate your skills.
 Put down anything that shows creativity, responsibility and independence.

 You should also mention any prizes or awards you have, plus any relevant travelling experiences or time spent studying abroad.

-Why you want to study this particular subject – make it clear why you have chosen the subject – e.g. does the course place emphasis on a certain area of the subject, or offer specialist modules?
+Again, think about why you want to study this particular subject – make your reasons clear why you have chosen it, e.g. does the course place emphasis on a certain area of the subject, or offer specialist modules?
 When did you become interested in the field and what knowledge have you gained about it?

 Place emphasis on your strengths and show how you are a better candidate than any others.

 Include the relevance of your undergraduate degree to the course – describe how any work you did as part of your degree relates to the course you are applying for, and what foundation in knowledge it has laid for further study.

 Although you may not have a concrete idea of what career path you hope to follow after completing your PhD, you should at least have some ideas that you can put down for your statement.

 For example, do you think you will want to continue working in academia, either in research or teaching?
 Or do you see yourself working in industry?